Online MBA in Oklahoma

 This is an accelerated format MBA program that consists of 40 credit hours in total.
 Students can complete the Southern Nazarene University degree in 22 months if courses are taken consecutively.
 The course content is designed to cover all the fundamental concepts required by management professionals.
 The school operates on a “one-time enrollment system,” meaning that students only enroll at the start of the MBA program, not every semester.
 SNU offers both its MBA and MBA Health Care programs in the online format.

-Oklahoma MBA Career and Job Outlook
+Oklahoma MBA Salary and Job Outlook

 The Oklahoma Employment Outlook 2018 report indicates that over 178,000 jobs are expected to be added in the state by 2018 (starting from 2008).
 The service-providing segment will be the major contributor to this job growth.
 Oklahoma has always been strong in the healthcare sector, with a healthy number of jobs in this arena.
 The report indicates that almost half of the job growth in the state will come from health services and education as well as the professional and business services sector.
 On an average, the annual number of job openings in the Management, Business, and Financial occupations is estimated to be around 5,430.